LDwhoRU/SpoPSWI/README.md

 #### Executing the script

 run.py must be executed in order for the web server to appear.
-Your hosted version will appear at http://0.0.0.0:5000/
+Your hosted version will appear at the local IP address that the script is run from.

-##### Standalone version

-For your convenience, included is a lightweight command-line version in the root folder, titled backend.py.
-The user class takes no specific parameters, but every method can be manually executed.

 *IFB102 Submission Sem 1 2019*